How Long Do You Keep Tax Returns?

 Can the IRS go back more than 10 years?

-In most cases, there is a ten-year statute of limitations on IRS collections.
+Most situations involve a ten-year statute of limitations on IRS collections.

 Should you keep tax returns forever?